brightcove/brightcove-player-sdk-ios/OfflinePlayback.md

 ### Play Back Offline Videos

-To play an offline video, convert the offline video token to a `BCOVVideo` object, and then play the video as you would any normal online FairPlay video.
+To play an offline video, convert the offline video token to a `BCOVVideo` object, and then play the video as you would any normal online video object.
 Since videos can be deleted without warning by iOS (or in iOS 11, the user), it's a good idea to check that the video is playable.

-First, here's how you might create the playback controller in your setup code:
+Here's how you might create the playback controller in your setup code for playing FairPlay videos:

 ```
 BCOVPlayerSDKManager *sdkManager = [BCOVPlayerSDKManager sharedManager];